diyanj03/SMLFM_Analysis_DJ/README.md

 # lfmSPTanalysis

-This pipeline quantifies the biophysical parameters of a nuclear transcription factor from live-cell single molecule light field microscopy (SMLFM) data.
+This pipeline quantifies the biophysical parameters of a nuclear protein from live-cell single molecule light field microscopy (SMLFM) data.
 It first performs 2D fitting of raw timestack images, followed by 3D fitting to obtain axial positions.
-Single particle spatiotemporal trajectories (SPTs) are then obtained and are classified into two populations based on track-wise biophysical parameters.
-It then computes global parameters of the TF such as DNA-bound fraction, diffusion coefficient, and association rate to DNA.
+Spatiotemproal single particle trajectories (SPTs) are then obtained and are classified into two populations based on track-wise biophysical parameters.
+It then computes global parameters of the protein such as DNA-bound fraction, diffusion coefficient, and association rate to DNA.
-Residence time analysis can also be performed using tracks obtained from time-lapse experiments to compute dissocation rate of the TF from DNA.
+Residence time analysis can also be performed using tracks obtained from time-lapse experiments to compute dissocation rate of the protein from DNA.